Eva-Kuk/smoothie-lovers/README.md

 - ![heroku](wireframes/readme/heroku.png) - Heroku was used in order to deploy the website.

 **5. Editors**
--	[Typora]( https://typora.io/) - Typora was used to simplify creation of the README.md file.
+-	[Typora]( https://typora.io/) - Typora was used to simplify creation of the Testing table file.
 -	[dbdiagram]( https://dbdiagram.io/home) - Used to create Entity Relationship Diagrams of the database.
 -	[balsamiq]( https://balsamiq.com/) - Wireframing design tool to create wireframes.